Adrian's KTM1190 R - Lowering Suspension

 If you want to contact me about anything on this site please email me - firstname.lastname@example.org

-and I travel light, also I ride off road in a standing position to help absorb any undulations.
-In Europe we cannot race around on trails at high
+luggage and I travel light, also I ride off road in a standing position to help absorb any undulations.
+In Europe we cannot race around on trails at high speed so this

 Having lowered my 1190R by 33mm both the Sidestand and the